zynewave/podium-library/Guides/podium-guide.md

 *   [](#cmd.track.saveeffecttemplate)**Save Effect Track as Template...**: Saves the selected effect track as a template for new tracks.
 *   [](#cmd.track.savechaintemplate)**Save Effect Chain as Template...**: Saves the selected track chain as a template for new tracks.
 *   [](#cmd.track.savetracktemplate)**Save Track as Template...**: Saves the selected track as a template for new tracks.
+*   [](#cmd.track.savetrackandeventstemplate)**Save Track and Events as Template...**: Saves the selected track and any timeline events on the track as a template for new tracks.
 *   [](#cmd.track.savecomptemplate)**Save Composite Track as Template...**: Saves the selected composite track as a template for new tracks.
 *   [](#cmd.track.savegrouptemplate)**Save Group Track as Template...**: Saves the selected group track as a template for new tracks.
 *   [](#cmd.track.exploretemplatefolder)**Explore Templates Folder**: Opens Windows Explorer for the track templates folder.